WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="148"></a><sup>148</sup> Zatz, “Using and Abusing Mexican Farmworkers,” 851-63.

-<a name="149"></a><sup>149</sup> Matt Garcia, “César Chávez and the United Farm Workers Movement,” *Oxford Research Encyclopedias*, May 2016, DOI: 10.1093/acrefore/9780199329175.013.217.
+<a name="149"></a><sup>149</sup> Matt Garcia, “César Chávez and the United Farm Workers Movement,” *Oxford Research Encyclopedias*, May 2016, https://doi.org/10.1093/acrefore/9780199329175.013.217.

 <a name="150"></a><sup>150</sup> Federico Subervi, con la colaboración de Vinicio Sinta, “Latinos in TV Network News 2008-2014: Still Mostly Invisible and Problematic,” January 2017, https://www.researchgate.net/publication/312577225.

 <a name="151"></a><sup>151</sup> Luis Noe-Bustamante and Antonio Flores, “Facts on Latinos in America,” *Hispanic Trends*, Pew Research Center, January 3, 2020, https://www.pewresearch.org/hispanic/fact-sheet/latinos-in-the-u-s-fact-sheet/.

-<a name="152"></a><sup>152</sup> Kim Parker et al., “Chapter 7: The Many Dimensions of Hispanic Racial Identity,” in *Multiracial in America: Proud, Diverse and Growing in Numbers*, Pew Research Center Social & Demographic Trends, June 11, 2015, https://www.pewsocialtrends.org/2015/06/11/chapter-7-the-many-dimensions-of-hispanic-racial-identity/.
+<a name="152"></a><sup>152</sup> Kim Parker et al., “Chapter 7: The Many Dimensions of Hispanic Racial Identity,” en *Multiracial in America: Proud, Diverse and Growing in Numbers*, Pew Research Center Social & Demographic Trends, June 11, 2015, https://www.pewsocialtrends.org/2015/06/11/chapter-7-the-many-dimensions-of-hispanic-racial-identity/.

-<a name="153"></a><sup>153</sup> Clint C. Wilson II, Félix Gutiérrez, and Lena M. Chao, “Chapter 1: Demographics,” in *Racism, Sexism, and the Media: Multicultural Issues into the New Communications Age*, 4th ed.
+<a name="153"></a><sup>153</sup> Clint C. Wilson II, Félix Gutiérrez, and Lena M. Chao, “Chapter 1: Demographics,” en *Racism, Sexism, and the Media: Multicultural Issues into the New Communications Age*, 4th ed.
 (Los Angeles: Sage, 2013), 5.

 <a name="154"></a><sup>154</sup> Stuart Hall, “Old and New Identities, Old and New Ethnicities,” en *Essential Essays*, vol. 2 (Durham, NC: Duke University Press, 2019), 1653.